The-Cooper-Union-CS102/Course-Overview/README.md

 ## Summary

+This course is designed to teach you practical programming skills.
+Everything you learn here will be widely applicable to academic and industrial work.

 After taking this course, you will
 * Be capable of using a terminal
 * Be capable of writing Bash scripts